jaydeepthik/visualizing-learned-embeddings-on-Tensorboard/README.md

    this will log the data and the embeddings for each epoch

 2. From the console fire up tensorboard $ tensorboard --logdir=<YOUR_DIR_NAME>
-    in your broser go to http://localhost:6006 to access the logs graphically
+3. In your browser go to http://localhost:6006 to access the logs graphically.

+# PCA of the embeddings